nv-intl/nv-intl.github.io/_wiki/snr.md

 According to Photonis, the SNR is measured using a 0.2 mm spot of light flickering at 10 Hz with a brightness of 108 µlx.
 {XR5 Specification}(https://drive.google.com/file/d/1AVyxBbefFo_3oL5uleMdIk21kWuWc272/view?usp=sharing)

+See the [Demo](/wiki/demo.html) for a simulation of the effects of different SNR values.